 In the second semester, you will revise the contract and also make sure you have the final name you want listed in the Commencement brochure and on your transcript!

-An important way to stay accountable to your project, and to keep your committee informed of your work, is to submit a weekly log.
-Every Sunday evening—after we have gotten underway with meetings—I expect you to email your weekly update to your committee, answering the following questions:
+An important way to stay accountable to your project, and to keep your committee informed of your work, is to set goals for the week, and at the end of the week, send a weekly check-in.

-What were your goals/priorities for the week?
-How far did you go toward meeting them?
+What were your goals/priorities for the previous week?

 What went well, what was successful?
 Could relate to work itself and/or to process.

-What challenges/obstacles did you face?
+What challenges/obstacles, if any, did you face?
 Could relate to work itself and/or to process.

-What are your top priorities for next week?
-Do you need to make any readjustments to your schedule in light of this week’s challenges/successes?
+What are your top priorities for this week?
+Did you need to make any readjustments to your schedule in light of last week’s successes/challenges?

 What is the next work-in-progress I will be seeing, and when will it be ready?